Madrid nights according to Hemingway

 🍸Chicote Museum

-This iconic cocktail bar on Gran Via was another of Hemingway's favourites.
-Its Martini remains legendary , making you feel like a character in one of his novels.
+This iconic cocktail bar on Gran Vía was another of Hemingway's favorites.
+Its Martini remains legendary , perfect for feeling like a character from one of his novels.

 Photo